dustman7g/techchallenge/part-two.md

 - No encryption settings enforced on EBS volumes.
 - Security groups allow SSH; no session logging or intrusion detection.
 - No centralized logging of ALB or EC2 activity.
+- One significant IAM security gap is the use of overly permissive roles that allow unnecessary actions beyond SSH and web serving.

 ### Availability Issues
+- Only 3 subnets does not allow you to spread each segment across multiple AZs.
+Having two subnets per Management, Application, and Backend would be ideal.
 - Only one management instance (single point of failure).
 - Auto Scaling Group (ASG) is spread across AZs, but backend subnet unused for HA.
 - No health checks or alarms beyond ALB defaults.